madeso/bookshelf/content/books/97things/thing_89.md

 +++
-title = "Use the Right Algorithm and Data Structure" weight = 89
+title = "89: Use the Right Algorithm and Data Structure" weight = 89
 +++